 You will also want to consider what type of voice you will take with your audience.
 If your clients are businesses in fields related to yours, then by all means, impress them with your technical vernacular a little.
 However, don’t get too lofty with your terms.
 Especially if your clients are businesses or consumers with little to no knowledge of your area of expertise, you’ll want to spell it all out in layman’s terms for them.

-This hair and makeup artist doesn’t explain who he his until his About page.
+This hair and makeup artist doesn’t explain who he is until his About page.
 Instead, he starts his portfolio with a bang by displaying one of his works that shows off his unique style.
 He only briefly flashes a one-liner of what he does, since he knows that anyone looking up his website already knows his services and simply wants to see examples of his talent right away.

 Who You Are

-In an article about selling yourself on Less Accounting, the author emphasizes that you have to get specific…down to your personality and style.
-This definition goes beyond what services you provide.
 As a freelancer, you have to carve out your own niche to stand out, and the best way to do this is to be honest with yourself and transparent with your clients about who you are.

 One of the best questions to ask yourself is why do clients refer you?
 Is it because of your humor or a down-to-earth personality or your swagger?
 Do you have an unusual or unique style?
 Maybe you have an uncanny ability to discover your client’s needs.

 Or, if you have not had any referrals yet, ask your friends what it is about you that draws them to you.
 What are your strong points as well as your weak ones?
-An excellent resource for defining yourself beyond just a few skills is this article by Scott Schwertly, which includes links to free personality tests.

 The blu20 marketing team definitely knows who they are as a group.
 Their website paints a perfect picture of what they can provide clients while throwing in a bit of humor.
 The descriptions throughout use nautical language while still showing their vast experience in strategy and branding.